FutureVision-Labs/The-Imaginatorium/README.md

 - **The Sims** - Life simulation, but with AI consciousness
 - **Team DC** - Our own AI friends living together and creating stories

+**Future Platform:**
+In Years 3-4, **The Imaginatorium Reality** will launch as a new photorealistic 3D platform on the same engine.
+The original voxel-based Imaginatorium continues - we respect creators and give users choice!
+Both platforms share the same ecosystem, characters, and content.

 ---

 ## 🏠 The Shared House v1.0